 \section{Discussion}

-The analysis of the topology of both bipartite networks and projected networks demonstrated how the structural aspects of the network changed substantially over the time periods.
-The transformations of armed groups during various processes of expansion, consolidation, disarmament, and rearmament that occurred between 1980 and 2007 are clearly reflected in the structural characteristics of the networks.
-In periods when a limited group of armed structures achieves significant domination of space, the network adopts a centralized node-periphery configuration with a high degree of centralization.
-This pattern is particularly evident in 1985-1987 and 1994-1996, when bilateral interactions concentrate in a few central nodes that control a large part of the network.
-However, during times of greater territorial differentiation, such as between 1997 and 1999, the network transforms into a union of cliques, where a small number of nodes act as intermediaries between relatively disconnected regions, suggesting areas of intense dispute.
-Finally, when armed structures begin to share a greater number of territories, as occurred between 2000 and 2004, we observe a generalized increase in the strength of the links throughout the network, indicating an expansion of territorial disputes to a larger number of regions.
-These findings reflect how fragmentation and reconfiguration of territorial control influence the structure of interactions among armed actors, adapting to the changing dynamics of civil war.
+The topological analysis of the municipality networks shows that the system’s structure changes substantially across periods.
+The organizational transformations of armed groups through expansion, consolidation, disarmament, and rearmament between 1978 and 2007 are reflected in the networks’ structural features.
+When a limited set of armed structures achieves broad territorial dominance, the network tends to a centralized node periphery configuration with high centralization.
+This pattern is most evident in 1985 to 1987 and 1994 to 1996, when bilateral interactions concentrate in a few central nodes that connect a large share of the network.
+During phases of greater territorial differentiation, such as 1997 to 1999, the network resembles a union of cliques, where a small number of nodes mediate between otherwise weakly connected regions, suggesting areas of intense dispute.
+Finally, when armed structures share a larger number of territories, as in 2000 to 2004, link strength increases more broadly across the network, indicating that territorial disputes extend to a wider set of regions.
+Overall, these findings show how the fragmentation and reconfiguration of territorial control reshape interaction patterns as civil war dynamics evolve.